protyush-airex-lab/PAV-2025/README.md

 ```bash
 $ git clone git@gitlab.com:USERNAME/2025-PAV-FirstName.git
 ```
-This will create a directory `2025-PAV-FirstName` in your computer.
-This is your local workspace dir.
+This will create a directory `2025-PAV-FirstName` in your system.
+This is your local workspace directory.

 ## Running

-To build the jar file of your project, cd to the directory where the pom.xml file exists and:
+To build the jar file of your project, cd to the location of the `pom.xml` file and run:
 ```
 mvn clean package
 ```